olonok69/Udacity_Banana_Unity/README.md

 # Udacity_Banana_Unity
-Udacity Project Navigation Report

 ### Introduction
-In this document I will cover the explanation and description of my solution to The Challenge project Navigation for the Deep Reinforcement Learning Nanodegree of Udacity.
+This repo contains my solution to The Challenge project Navigation for the project Navigation of the Deep Reinforcement Learning Nanodegree of Udacity.
 My solution covers 8 different algorithms as I wanted to explore all possible improvements to the Vanilla deep RL DQN algorithm.
 The skeleton of this solution is based on the coding Exercise Deep Q-Networks (lesson 2) of this program, while I also use other resources like books, or public information available that I will detail on the references.

 The application solves the environment with the following 8 implementations